ItsOscarr05/Alyne/PRODUCTION_TESTING_SUITE.md

 **Test P5.3: Concurrent Payments**

-- [ ] Open payment modal for multiple bookings
+- [x] Open payment modal for a booking
-- [ ] Attempt to pay simultaneously
+- [x] Attempt to open payment modal for another booking while first is processing
+- [x] Verify error message displays: "Payment Already in Progress"
-- [ ] Verify only one payment processes at a time
+- [x] Verify only one payment can be processed at a time
+- [x] Verify payment state is properly managed globally
+- [x] Complete first payment
+- [x] Verify can now open payment modal for another booking
-- [ ] Verify proper error handling
+- [x] Verify proper error handling for concurrent attempts

 ---